Last Updated on October 8, 2023 by Martina McKeough

-So what does a pedicure include?
-Well if you are paying for a regular pedicure there are certain standards that you should expect.
+So what does a pedicure involve?
+Well if you are paying for a regular pedicure treatment there are certain standards that you should expect.

-When this has been completed they will clip your toenails and file them into shape.
-Your feet and calves will be massaged with a moisturising lotion to prevent dry skin.
+When this has been completed they will clip your toenails and then do some nail shaping with an emery board.
+Some salons will also use a nail buffer as well.
+Then your feet and calves will be massaged with a moisturizing lotion to prevent dry skin.

 Does a Pedicure Include Nail Polish?

-When the foot and calf massage is over most nail technicians will generally apply a fresh coat of nail polish if this is what you want.
+Does a pedicure include nail polish?
+Well, generally when your calf and foot massage is over most nail technicians will apply a fresh coat of nail polish if that is what you want.

-In most salons, you should be given a choice of colours to choose from other than the basic red nail polish.
+In most salons, you should be given a choice of colored polish to choose from other than the basic red nail polish.
 It is worth noting that the nail polish will only be basic acrylic polish.
-If you want gel polish and a gel pedicure then you should expect to pay more.
+If you want nail art, gel polish, and a gel pedicure at your pedicure appointment then you should expect to pay more.

 A Shellac pedicure tends to be longer-lasting than ordinary nail polish but it takes longer to do than a basic pedicure hence why you are going to pay a premium price.
 Gel pedicures involve a base layer followed by two coats of color polish and then a further top coat.
 In between each coat, the nails are dried with UV light.
 This clearly is going to take a nail technician much longer to do than a standard basic pedicure.

-What does a pedicure include?
+What is included in a pedicure?
 Well, a whole lot more if you want to pay for a fancy pedicure and get a premium spa pedicure.